mrjones2014/smart-splits.nvim/README.md

 You can use the package manager [TPM](https://github.com/tmux-plugins/tpm) to configure your Tmux setup:

 > [!NOTE]
 > Currently, jumping to the last viewed pane is not supported.
+Feel free to submit a PR for it!

 ```tmux
 set -g @plugin 'mrjones2014/smart-splits.nvim'